 A) Highlands Ranch Two-Story (Dual-Income Sellers): Base band + permanent buydown; Financeability N/A; appraisal packet tight; offer matrix weighted lender strength.
 DOM 12; 99.6% of list; zero value conditions.

-B) DTC Townhome (Assessment Corridor): Financeability Summary in MLS; 2-1 flyer; concessions normalized in comps; underwriter cleared collateral in 48 hours; DOM 18 vs. corridor 32.
+B) DTC Townhome (Assessment Corridor): Financeability Summary in MLS; 2-1 flyer; concessions normalized in comps; underwriter cleared in 48 hours; DOM 18 vs. corridor 32.

 C) Colorado Springs Ranch (PCS Timing): VA assumability audit; Accelerate band; written rent-back plan; no Tidewater; multiple offers first weekend; clean appraisal.